zachvalenta/jvns.ca/source/_posts/2013-11-12-women-in-technology-workshop-at-pydata-nyc.markdown

 Here are the <a href="http://nbviewer.ipython.org/urls/raw.github.com/jvns/talks/master/pydatanyc2013/PyData%20NYC%202013%20tutorial%20(morning).ipynb">materials for the data analysis workshop</a>.

-After the workshop, there was a fun talk from Peter Wang of Continuum Analytics who demoed a really fun Python-based tool that he bult that lets you visualize sound waves in real time.
+After the workshop, there was a fun talk from Peter Wang of Continuum Analytics who demoed a really fun Python-based tool that he built that lets you visualize sound waves in real time.
 He then happened to mention that it looks especially awesome with violin music, and someone happened to have a violin, so they tried it!